mkawa125/laravel-live-chat/README.md

 ```

 ### Run Application
-> This should start server using nodemon because is already installed
+> This should start server
 ```sh
 - php artisan serve
 ```